Nursing Home Abuse Attorney in St. Louis

 When your family places a beloved relative in a nursing home, you have a right to expect that your loved one will be provided quality care and treated with respect.
 When a nursing home fails to uphold that trust and an elderly resident suffers neglect or is subjected to physical or emotional abuse, your family member needs an advocate.
 You should speak with a knowledgeable nursing home abuse lawyer about your legal rights.

 Some health care providers become desensitized to the physical limitations and needs of nursing home residents.
 The caregivers start to disregard the needs of residents or take out their job frustrations on the residents, neither of which should ever happen, but unfortunately do.
-A nursing home neglect lawyer at Sansone, Sumner & Lauber may be able to focus attention on nursing home practices that cause harm to patients.
-A lawsuit may protect your loved one from further injury and also prevent other long term care residents from suffering similar harm.
+A nursing home neglect lawyer at Sansone & Lauber may be able to focus attention on nursing home practices that cause harm to patients.
+If you file a lawsuit, it may protect your loved one from further injury and also prevent other long term care residents from suffering similar harm.